-The golf course is considered to be a sensitive noise receptor as described in section 4.10.
+The golf course is considered to be a sensitive noise receptor as described in DEIS section 4.10.
 The removal of vegetation from the construction of the alignment would result in increased noise at Hole 17, which could adversely impact the golfers' experience.
-However, as described in the Noise and Vibration Technical Report

-(appendix K.24), the project would not result noise impacts to the golf course.
+However, as described in the Noise and Vibration Technical Report (DEIS appendix K.24), the project would not result noise impacts to the golf course.
 The golf course is in a developed area and described in the Visual and Aesthetic Technical Report as being within a mixed use/institutional landscape unit.
 As described in the Visual and Aesthetics Technical Report, golf course users are a high exposure and high sensitivity viewer type and UNC Finley Golf Course is a visually sensitive property.
 Therefore, visual changes, such as clearing vegetation, would result in adverse impacts to the recreational features.

 Per 23 C.F.R.
-Part 774, coordination with UNC, the official with jurisdiction, has been on-going.
-The use of the golf course and athletic fields were discussed during a meeting between Triangle Transit and UNC on February 16, 2015.
+Part 774, coordination with UNC, the official with jurisdiction, has been conducted to determine the long-term and short-term effects on the UNC Finley Golf Course and Athletic Fields.
+The results of this coordination are reflected in this evaluation.

 Triangle Transit has committed to the implementation of mitigation measures such as sound barriers, landscaping, and tree buffers placed along the alignment to increase privacy and minimize noise impacts users of this Section 4(f) property in accordance with the Finley Golf Course Design Concept Plan and Construction Cost Estimates, by Fazio Golf Course Designers, Inc., last updated in April 2014 (Fazio 2014).
-(See appendix G)
+(See DEIS appendix G)